OceaneCsn/integrative_GRN_N_induction/README.md

 These dependencies will then be automatically called when running the weightedRF function.

-Many packages are used in the R scripts, and can be installed from the CRAN in the usual way with install.packages(), except for DIANE, that should be installed as follows :
+For the demonstration dataset preparation, the tool DIANE was used that should be installed as follows :

 ```
 library(remotes)